ghostsquad/better-slack-resource/README.md

     {{ .FileVars["foo_key"] }}
     ```

-- `vars` - A JSON map of static values that are available within a template.
+- `vars` - A JSON map of static keys & values that are available within a template.

     ```yaml
     vars: